Introduction to Partner Dancing

 Music Policies.
 An argument that the music policy statement is the defining component of any dance club or organization.

+Mixer.
 The "Line of Dance" mixer minimizes congestion and increases efficiency.
 The descriptive graphic should be sufficient to make the case, but if you really think that the "waterfall" mixer is worthwhile, see Dance Mixer Comparison.

 Pedagogy: the antithesis of dance instruction.
 A scholarly critique of the design of most studio dances classes.